gijutsuknight/MyTestHtml/README.md

-# YeatTech Portfolio - Modular Structure
+# GijutsuKnight Portfolio - Modular Structure

 This is a modern, responsive portfolio website built with a modular architecture for better maintainability and scalability.